macc-hpc/docs/content/slurm/billing.md

 weight: 2
 ---

+The usage of the hours allocated to each project is of the **full responsibility of the intervenients in that project**.

+To avoid bad surprises you should **only use the resources that you need**, we recommend you read the  [resources to request]({{%relref "slurm/allocations.md" %}})

 The Slurm scheduler tracks and charges for usage to a granularity of a few seconds of wall clock time.

 **The system charges only for the resources you actually use, not those you request**.